 Lists

 Itemized and numbered lists are customized to fit well with the surrounding text.
 The text after the items is aligned with indented text (the start of a paragraph).
 All items (bullet points and numbers) are grey so as not to be too prominent.
-All extra vertical spacing is removed so spacing between list lines is exactly the same as spacing between lines of text.
+Spacing is slightly more than line spacing so the different items are clearly visible.

-The reference list has a font size of 10pt, with the same spacing as the text.
-Each individual reference is indented for emphasis.
+The bibliography has a font size of 10pt, with the same spacing as the text.
+Each individual reference uses a hanging indent for emphasis.
+The bibliography entry automatically appears in the table of content.

 The references are formatted according to the guidelines from the Chicago Manual of Style, which are followed by many scientific publishers.